 Patterson would not make his major league debut until he joined the roster of the Detroit Tigers in 1968 (“just in time to get a ring,” he’d say), having been selected from the Dodgers by the Tigers in the first-year minor league draft in November 1964.
 Before making his debut with Detroit, Patterson was part of the Toledo Mud Hens team that won the 1967 Governor’s Cup as champions of the International League, winning the best-of-seven series in five games over the Columbus Jets (affiliates of the Pittsburgh Pirates).
 During the regular season, the Hens finished with a record of 73–66, which was good for third place, seven games out of first.
 Outfielder Wayne Comer and relief pitcher John Hiller were among the Hens who joined Patterson in Detroit the next year.

-His debut major league game came April 10, 1968, at home against the defending American League champion Red Sox.
+His major league debut came April 10, 1968, at home against the defending American League champion Red Sox.
 It was a two-inning mop-up relief appearance in a 7–3 Tigers loss, pitching the eighth and ninth innings.
 After hurling a perfect eighth, he ran into a little trouble in the ninth.
 He got Mike Andrews to strike out looking and Dalton Jones to ground out, but Carl Yastrzemski belted an inside-the-park home run to center field.
 Patterson then struck out Reggie Smith.
 He went 4.1 innings but did not figure in the decision in a 4–3 Tigers win.
 On June 5, Patterson pitched a scoreless three-inning save in relief of eventual 31-game winner Denny McLain in a 5–4 Detroit win over the Red Sox at Fenway Park.
 Daryl also made one start in his rookie season.
 In the start, which came at home August 10 against the Red Sox, he allowed all three Bosox runs on four hits, walked two, and struck out three and gave way to future star reliever John Hiller in the fifth inning.
 However, in a case of role reversal, it was eventual World Series hero Mickey Lolich who pitched the final 1.2 innings and picked up the victory.

 Patterson did have a couple of highlights against the once-mighty New York Yankees in 1968.
 His first came at home July 30 when he came into the game in relief of Earl Wilson, who had gone eight strong innings.
 Patterson pitched a perfect ninth after Wilson walked Mickey Mantle; he got Joe Pepitone to fly out to left, Rocky Colavito to line out to right, and then struck out Tom Tresh to earn his fourth save of the year as he and Wilson combined on a 5–0 whitewashing of the Bronx Bombers.
 His second highlight came at Yankee Stadium August 23.
 Patterson came into the game in the seventh inning in relief of John Wyatt, who had relieved starter Wilson—who himself had given up two runs in 5.2 innings.
 He was perfect in his two innings of work, even striking out Mantle to end the eighth inning.
 Patterson got Mantle on a 3–2 breaking ball that he called “one of the best breaking balls I ever threw in my life.”
 Patterson added, “Even in his final years, watching Mickey swing was like watching a stick of exploding dynamite.”
 However, the Tigers could not score in their half of the ninth to make a winner out of him, and Wilson was saddled with a 2–1 loss.
 All in all, Patterson appeared in 38 games in 1968 with one start, 22 games finished, 68 innings pitched, 27 walks, 49 strikeouts, a 2–3 record, seven saves, and an impressive 2.12 ERA.